 The Ravens knew the NFL was going to emphasize illegal formations on offensive tackles this season.
 The league had made that clear, so Baltimore had focused on that in practice throughout the summer.

-But when the lights came on for Week 1, Ravens left tackle Ronnie Stanley seemed to be in the middle of the crosshairs.
+When the lights came on for Week 1, Ravens left tackle Ronnie Stanley seemed to be in the middle of the crosshairs of Baltimore's 27-20 loss.

-Stanley was flagged three times for illegal formations, including twice on Baltimore's opening touchdown drive.
+Stanley was flagged three times for illegal formations, including twice on Baltimore's opening touchdown drive, in Thursday night's opener.
 Right tackle Patrick Mekari was also penalized for the same thing once.
 The Chiefs, meanwhile, were not penalized once for the same infraction.

 "The way it was going through the game, I really feel like they were trying to make an example and chose me to be the one to do that," Stanley said.
 "As far as I saw, they weren't doing it on both sides of the ball.
 I know that I was lined up in good position a majority of those calls they made."